1970s in film

+Trends

 Asian cinema

-An Asian cinema touchstone beginning in the early 1970s was traditional Hong Kong martial arts films which sparked a greater interest in Chinese martial arts across the world.
-Martial arts film reached the peak of its popularity largely due to its greatest icon, Bruce Lee.
-His films elevated the genre to a new level and sparked a greater interest in martial arts in the Western world.
-Lee became famous for playing Kato in the television series The Green Hornet during the 1960s.
+An Asian cinema touchstone beginning in the early 1970s was traditional Hong Kong martial arts films, which sparked a greater interest in Chinese martial arts around the world.
+Martial arts film's popularity was elevated to a whole new level largely due to its biggest icon, Bruce Lee.
+He became famous for playing Kato in the television series The Green Hornet during the 1960s.
 When he returned to Hong Kong, Lee starred in three films that shot him to stardom all over Asia, The Big Boss (1971), Fist of Fury (1972) and Way of the Dragon (1972).
 After the kung fu film Five Fingers of Death (1972), starring Indonesian-born actor Lo Lieh, topped the North American box office in 1973, this paved the way for Lee's The Big Boss and Fist of Fury topping the US box office.
 Lee achieved his greatest global stardom with his last completed film, and the first kung fu film to be produced by a Hollywood studio, Enter the Dragon (1973).
-This led to a "chopsocky" kung fu craze across the world, and a wave of "Bruceploitation" films.
-In 1978, Jackie Chan and Sammo Hung popularized the kung fu comedy subgenre with Snake in the Eagle's Shadow, Drunken Master and Enter the Fat Dragon.
+This led to a "chopsocky" kung fu craze, while Lee's death shortly before the film's release resulted in a wave of "Bruceploitation" films in Hong Kong cinema.
+The latter trend eventually ended in 1978 when Jackie Chan and Sammo Hung popularized the kung fu comedy subgenre with Snake in the Eagle's Shadow, Enter the Fat Dragon, and Drunken Master; finally allowing the industry to move on and evolve again.

 South Asian cinema of the 1970s catered to the rising working-class fantasies and struggles.
 In the Bollywood cinema of India, this was epitomized by the films written by Salim–Javed and starring Amitabh Bachchan.
 They began the genre of gritty, violent, Bombay underworld crime films in the 1970s, with films such as Zanjeer (1973) and Deewaar (1975).
 These films portrayed adventurous plots and presented the young working-class man from the slums as an "angry young man".
 The women on the other hand were shown as ones who have adopted western values and outfits especially by heroines like Parveen Babi (who was featured on the cover of Time magazine for a story on Bollywood's success) and Zeenat Aman.
 However towards the very end of the 1970s, especially after the steep rise in land prices in urban areas and the decline in employment security, the heroines were seen more often as saree-women striving to have a prosperous middle-class family especially heroines like Jaya Prada and Hema Malini.
 In this way, the cinema of Asian region becomes a sociological statement of the social-economic times of the region and its people.
 In Malayalam cinema, Adoor Gopalakrishnan made Swayamvaram in 1972, which got wide critical acclaim.
 This was followed by the film Nirmalyam by M. T. Vasudevan Nair in 1973.